Vitz2007/bellabeat_capstone_cert/analysis/GACapstonev1.md

             theme_bw()) # Looks like Tuesday seems to be the most active day for users
 ```
 <img src="https://github.com/Vitz2007/bellabeat_capstone_cert/blob/main/images/04total%20distance%20and%20steps%20for%20days.png" />

+Both bar graphs show that there is a strong correlation between steps and distance.
+We can understand from these that users were most active on Tuesday and then became less active winding down to Friday.
+A spike occurs on Saturday possibly around the daytime leading to a quiet Sunday.
+We can summarize that weekdays tend to be more active than weekends.

 # Calculate y-intercept for sleep_days data set
 ``` r